ThePhaseCat/ThePhaseCat/README.md

 ## Hi there, I'm ThePhaseCat!
 I'm a programmer, artist, and content creator for Youtube, Twitch, and Tiktok!
 Nice to meet you! 👋

-In programming, I mainly work in GDScript and Java, as I have the most amount of experience working in those two languages.
+In programming, I currently work in GDScript and Java!

-I'm still learning Godot and Java, but I'm having a blast right now learning them!
+I'm still pretty new to this whole programming thing, but I'm having a blast programming right now!

 Also, my first game just released, called The Complex!
 Check it out! https://thephasecat.itch.io/the-complex